|You are here: Rediff Home » India » News » Interview » Dr Michael A Levi, nuclear expert|

-In an exclusive interview with Managing Editor Aziz Haniffa, Levi explains why the report, co-authored with Charles D Ferguson, is different from the plethora of similar reports circulating in Congressional, Administration and policymaking circles.
+In an exclusive interview with Managing Editor Aziz Haniffa, Levi explains why the report, co-authored with Charles D Ferguson, is different from the plethora of similar reports circulating in US Congressional, administration and policymaking circles.

-A fellow for science and technology at CFR, Levi was earlier a fellow in foreign policy studies at the Brookings Institution.
+A Fellow for Science and Technology at the Council on Foreign Relations, Levi was earlier a Fellow in Foreign Policy Studies at the Brookings Institution, another well-respected US think-tank.
 He is co-author of The Future of Arms Control, published by Brookings in 2005, which proposed new principles for controlling dangerous technologies in a world fraught by terrorism, and of Untapped Potential: US Science and Technology Cooperation with the Islamic World, also published by Brookings in 2005, which explored new opportunities for engaging Muslims.

-What's the rationale for this report, and more importantly, what's new in this report compared to the surfeit of reports and briefings by a plethora of other experts, think tanks, etc?
+What's the rationale for this report, and more importantly, what's new in this report compared to the surfeit of reports and briefings by a plethora of other experts, think-tanks, etc?

 We wrote the report because we saw many members of Congress concerned about both the US-India relationship and about non-proliferation.
 Almost every report published so far, though, does one of two things: it advocates that Congress pass the deal quickly and without reservation, or it proposes non-proliferation conditions that would effectively kill the deal.
 Neither satisfactorily addresses the twin concerns of Congress.

 Both India and the administration have made it clear that any conditions to this carefully crafted agreement that took them nearly a year to negotiate, would scuttle the deal.
 Isn't this report attaching conditions?